My name is Nina Hernitschek. I'm 3rd year postdoc in the

 tidal streams and the Galactic halo. |

-I'm a lot interested in the dynamical history of our Milky Way - especially halo formation and the disruption of globular clusters and satellites - , which can tell us a lot about galaxy evolution in general.
+I'm interested a lot in the dynamical history of our Milky Way - especially halo formation and the disruption of globular clusters and satellites - , which can tell us a lot about galaxy evolution in general.

 As part of my research, I'm developing methods for handling large time-domain survey datasets.
 I developed astrostatistical and machine-learning methods for fast and reliable detection and classification of variable sources in general, including RR Lyrae and QSOs.
 Most of my recent work is based on the Pan-STARRS survey and a subsequent follow-up survey (The Caltech/Carnegie Survey of the Outer Halo of the Milky Way).
 For current research, see my publication list.